 Mgl is a suite of mex/m files for displaying visual psychophysics stimuli and writing experimental programs in Matlab.
 Runs on Mac OS X and is compatible with latest versions of the Mac OS (Catalina as of 3/2020).
 There is an alpha (proof of principle) version that is compatible with Metal.
 See here for a list of publications that have used mgl and how to cite use of mgl in your manuscript!

 mgl is a set of matlab functions for displaying full screen visual stimuli from matlab.
 It is based on OpenGL functions, but abstracts these into more simple functions that can be used to code various kinds of visual stimuli.
-It can be used on Mac OS X systems (a Windows beta exists which can open/close screen and display but is not ready for serious use and an older but fully usable version (1.5) exists for Linux.
+It can be used on Mac OS X systems (a Windows beta exists which can open/close screen and display but is not ready for serious use and an older but usable version (1.5) exists for Linux.
 Neither windows nor linux versions are recommended for anyone who is not comfortable programming in C and building out existing functionality into a fully compatible version).

 When finished, with displaying the stimuli, you simply close the screen:

 A couple of things that distinguish MGL from other packages for doing psychophysics experiments using Matlab.